BushraAloraini/Android-Vulnerabilities/README.md

 - CVE-2016-5200
 - CVE-2017-5014

-In addition, the vm has the following static analysis tools install:
+In addition, the vm has the following static analysis tools being installed:
 - RATS
 - Flawfinder
 - Cppcheck